The Main Benefits and Challenges of Industry 4.0 Adoption in Manufacturing

 Challenges That Hold Manufacturing Aback from Industry 4.0 Adoption

 Driving organization-wide innovation is tough.
-At the current stage of the Industry 4.0 development, admit the implementation barriers to be so strong, that they managed to achieve only limited progress with their industry 4.0 initiatives during the past year.
+At the current stage of the Industry 4.0 development, 6 out of 10 manufacturers admit the implementation barriers to be so strong, that they managed to achieve only limited progress with their industry 4.0 initiatives during the past year.

 Among the top cited challenges are: